Detailed Graduate School Information

 - Registry of Undergraduate Researchers -- the purpose of this registry is to facilitate match-making between undergraduates with research experience and a desire to pursue an advanced degree, and graduate schools seeking high quality students who are well prepared for research.
 Undergraduate research is a great entree into graduate school.
 You can also look into Stockton's Undergraduate Research Program for opportunities

-To review all the steps and components of applying to graduate school and design your own timeline for the process, visit our Appointment Scheduling Page to make an appointment with a counselor in the Career Center.
+To review all the steps and components of applying to graduate school and design your own timeline for the process, visit our Appointment Scheduling Page to make an appointment with a counselor in Career Education & Development.

 Want to see what tests or test prep classes are being offered at Stockton?
 Visit the Continuing Studies web site and click on "Browse All Courses" to find the test or class that interests you.